Benunc/better-click-to-tweet/readme.txt

 == Changelog ==

 = 4.8 =
-* made span classes filterable, so that other developers don't hate me when they try to do things.
+* made span classes filterable, so that other developers don't hate me when they try to extend the plugin.
+* I know that first point doesn't sound like much, but it's huge for developer geeks.
+You're just gonna have to trust me.
+* removed the names of translators from the "description" since they are now being handled by official language packs, and giving credit where it is due was getting complicated.

 = 4.7.1 =
 * updated links throughout the back end of the plugin to send me money, for people who are into that sort of thing.
 Shoutout to https://givewp.com for the SWEET donation integration on my site.